| | |

 The little village of Skogar is right on the ring road.
 We ended up spending several hours there because there was so much to see.
 I’ve written a separate post about Skogar, which you can read here.
 Below is a summary of what we saw:

 • Skogafoss waterfall is a long, wide, straight one and can be viewed from two perspectives.
 At the bottom you can see the whole length of it, and you’ll probably get wet from the spray.
 You can also climb a long stairway to the right of it to a platform at the top to see it from that point of view.
 Turn left from Route 1 into Skogar village; drive through the village and you’ll spot Skogafoss to the left.
-Always open, no fee.
+Always open, no fee, except for parking.
+Use the Parka app or website.

 Skogafoss falls off a horizontal shelf in one straight waterfall.
 On either side of that shelf: green steep hills.
 A person at the bottom left gives a sense of the size of this waterfall.